Ruturajn/Dotfiles/README.md

   This can be skipped if you want to use nitrogen, to set your wallaper.
 You will need to set a wallpaper the first time you login to Qtile.
 This is only a one time thing, and the wallpaper you chose will persist, due to line `9` in the [autostart.sh](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/autostart.sh) script.
-- This is optional, for rounded corners you can edit line `147` in [picom.conf](https://github.com/Ruturajn/Dotfiles/blob/main/picom.conf), and set set `corner-radius` to whatever value that you want.

 *Note:*
 - *The Setup Install Script places the config files in their respective directories and installs the dependencies.
 Please read the ```README.md``` file placed